Home

 Galilei

-There are marine binoculars (with or without compass), military binoculars (with or without reticle, and with or without laser filters), astronomy binoculars, binoculars for leisure and hiking, for hunting (with or without laser based range measurement), for birding, for twilight or night use, for surveillance; there are opera glasses, compact binoculars, pocket binoculars, large binoculars for mounted use, binoculars with variable magnification, binoculars with image stabilization, binoculars with integrated electronic capabilities for wildlife identification etc., binoculars that can be split into two monoculars, binoculars for the observation of the sun, and binocular telescopes with exchangeable eyepieces.
+There are marine binoculars (with or without compass), military binoculars (with or without reticle, and with or without laser filters), astronomy binoculars, binoculars for leisure and hiking, for hunting (with or without laser based range measurement), for birding, for twilight or night use, for surveillance; there are opera glasses, compact binoculars, pocket binoculars, large binoculars for mounted use, binoculars with variable magnification, binoculars with image stabilization, binoculars that can be split into two monoculars, binoculars for the observation of the sun, binocular telescopes with exchangeable eyepieces, and binoculars with integrated camera plus electronic wildlife identification capabilities.

 Overall, the collection should give a good impression of the current “state of the art” of worldwide binocular technology and a representative overview of today’s binocular markets.